-The breast phantom irradiation procedure was repeated 4 times and each TLD capsule content was divided into at least 5 samples for reading, in the case of the smaller ones, and up to 7 samples, for the greater ones.
-Therefore an estimate dose for each TLD was obtained considering the average dose of at least the 20 obtained values.
+The breast phantom irradiation procedure was repeated 4 times and each TLD capsule content was divided into at least 5 samples for reading, in the case of the smaller ones, and up to 7 samples, for the big ones.
+Therefore, an estimate dose for each TLD was obtained considering the average dose of at least the 20 obtained values.

-For the comparison purpose of this work, the dose distribution was calculated through Eclipse TPS (Varian Medical Systems, Palo Alto, CA, USA), version 13.6, using Electron Monte Carlo algorithm, version 13.6.23, and the dose estimation of each TLD was taken as the mean dose.
+For comparison purposes in this work, the dose distribution was calculated through Eclipse TPS (Varian Medical Systems, Palo Alto, CA, USA), version 13.6, using Electron Monte Carlo algorithm, version 13.6.23, and the dose estimation of each TLD was taken as the mean dose.

 The TLD readouts were performed 7 days after each irradiation in a PCL3 (Fimel, France) reader.
-All procedures of this work were conducted at the National Institute of Cancer, INCA, Brazil.
+All procedures of this work were conducted at INCA - National Cancer Institute, Rio de Janeiro, Brazil.